-- (a) Management fees arose in respect of administrative services provided by the Company to a fellow subsidiary.
-They were charged based on the costs incurred during the year. - (b) Rent paid, rental deposits and building management fee were related to properties rented from the intermediate holding company as the Group's offices/branches during the year. - (c) Rent paid was related to property rented from the immediate holding company as the Group's offices/branches during the year. - (d) The Group placed deposits with the immediate holding company.
-Interest was received/receivable from the immediate holding company.
-The balances of the said deposits and interest receivable were included in cash and short term placements and other assets, respectively, in the consolidated statement of financial position. - (e) A bank loan borrowed from a fellow subsidiary was settled during the year.
-Interest was paid to the fellow subsidiary in respect of the loan during the year. - (f) Commission income was received from the key management personnel of the Group for securities dealing through a subsidiary. - (g) The expenses represented commission and service fee paid for the referrals of stockbroking business from a fellow subsidiary during the year. - (h) During the year, commitment fee was paid to the ultimate holding company in order to obtain standby facilities granted by the ultimate holding company to the Company. - (i) During the year, commitment fee was paid to a fellow subsidiary in order to obtain standby facilities granted by the fellow subsidiary to Public Securities Limited. - (j) Bank service charges were paid to the immediate holding company for banking services provided to the Group during the year. - (k) The Group maintained a current account with the ultimate holding company.
-Balance of the said deposits was included in cash and short term placements in the consolidated statement of financial position. - (I) These balances represented other receivable from a fellow subsidiary.
+- (a) Commitment fee was paid to Public Bank Berhad in order to obtain standby facilities granted by Public Bank Berhad to the company. - (b) Rent paid and building management fee were related to properties rented from Public Financial Holding Limited as the Group's offices/branches. - (c) Public Bank (Hong Kong) Limited placed deposits with the Group at prevailing market rates.
+Interest expenses were paid/payable by the Group for the year in respect of these placements.
+The balances were included in deposits and balances of banks and other financial institutions in consolidated statement of financial position. - (d) Rent paid was related to property rented from Public Bank (Hong Kong) Limited as the Group's offices/branches. - (e) The Group placed deposits with Public Bank (Hong Kong) Limited.
+Interest was received/receivable from Public Bank (Hong Kong).
+The balances of the said deposits and interest receivable were included in cash and short term placements and other assets, respectively, in the consolidated statement of financial position. - (f) Bank service charges were paid to Public Bank (Hong Kong) Limited for banking services provided to the Group. - (g) A bank loan borrowed from Public Bank (L) Ltd was settled during the year.
+Interest was paid to Public Bank (L) Ltd in respect of the loan. - (h) Commitment fee was paid to Public Bank (L) Ltd in order to obtain revolving credit facilities granted by Public Bank (L) Ltd to Public Securities Limited. - (i) Management fees arose in respect of administrative services provided by the Company to Winton Financial Limited.
+They were charged based on the costs incurred. - (j) Services fee was paid to Public Investment Bank Berhad from Public Securities Limited for referrals of stock broking transactions. - (k) Commission income was received from the key management personnel of the Group for securities dealing through Public Securities Limited. - (I) The Group maintained a current account with Public Bank Berhad.
+Balance of the said deposits was included in cash and short term placements in the consolidated statement of financial position. - (m) These balances represented other receivable from Winton Financial Limited.